liferay/com-liferay-commerce/readme/Nested_Fields_Support_in_Our_APIs.markdown

 }
 ```

-and it is now possible to make the endpoint load the nested fields with the query parameter nestedFields valorized with the name of the desired nested property.
+It is still possible to request the nested fields by passing the query parameter `nestedFields` with the name of the desired nested property.

 For example the endpoint
 ```